Guidance

 No one country can solve the complex, global challenges of our time.
 The UK is playing a leading role by ensuring its expertise and infrastructures can collaborate with the best researchers, innovators, and institutions around the world.

-Research and innovation is inherently a global endeavour, and becoming more so: around 60% of UK publications now include an international co-author (see International comparison of the UK research base, 2022 (GOV.UK)).
+Research and innovation is inherently a global endeavour, and becoming more so: around 60% of UK publications now include an international co-author (see International comparison of the UK research base, 2022 from GOV.uk).

 Collaborating globally gives researchers and innovators access to infrastructure, data and expertise that is not available within any single country.
-It has been shown to increase the citation impact of UK publications and the quality of the research we produce.
-Collaboration also enhances the impacts of research and innovation, leading to local solutions for local problems.
+It has been shown to increase the citation impact of UK publications, the quality of the research we produce and the societal impacts we are able to achieve, by supporting local solutions for local problems.

-Likewise, innovative small businesses benefit from working internationally in terms of productivity, growth and innovation by gaining understanding of, and access to, new markets (see Internationalisation of European SMEs: taking stock and moving ahead (KfW)).
+Innovative small businesses benefit from working internationally in terms of productivity, growth and innovation by gaining understanding of, and access to, new markets (see Internationalisation of European SMEs: taking stock and moving ahead (PDF, 1.68MB) from KfW).

 UKRI's international priorities